The Tubes: Personnel changes

-Later in the year, the remaining members of the band hired longtime friend from Phoenix, Arizona, David Killingsworth, as lead vocalist.
+Later in the year, the remaining members of the band hired David Killingsworth, a longtime friend from Phoenix, as lead vocalist.
 Killingsworth had been the singer in the Red and White Blues Band with Prince and Steen.
 The band appeared on The Late Show Starring Joan Rivers on Fox in 1987 and played "Talk to Ya Later," a new song called "No Baby's Gonna Break My Heart," and were also interviewed.

-Michael Cotten relocated to New York City to pursue a career based on his artwork, stage design and production, and is considered one of the country's top production designers.
+Michael Cotten moved to New York City to pursue a career based on his artwork, stage design and production, and is considered one of the country's top production designers.
 In the fall of 1988, Bill Spooner traveled his final tour with the band and left in early 1989.
 Vince Welnick departed as well to take to the road with Todd Rundgren in 1989 and then joined the Grateful Dead in 1990.
 Gary Cambra joined on keyboards and guitar in 1989.
 He and Roger Steen took over most of the lead vocal duties after Killingsworth left in early 1990.

 In 1993, Fee Waybill rejoined the band.
-This lineup toured Europe and released two albums, a compilation and the 1996 album Genius of America.
+The lineup toured Europe and released two albums, a compilation and the 1996 album Genius of America.
 David Medd joined in 1996 to play keyboards alongside Cambra.
 In 2001, the band released a live CD, The Tubes World Tour 2001, and continued to tour.

 2000–present

 The band has toured the United States each year with a lineup of Waybill, Steen, Anderson, Medd, Gary Cambra and Prince.
 Cambra left in 2006.
 After a 2004 tour of the UK, the London show was released as a live album and DVD called Wild in London.

-On June 2, 2006, former keyboardist Vince Welnick died by suicide.
+On June 2, 2006, former keyboardist Vince Welnick died.
 In September 2007, the remaining members reunited in Phoenix for induction into the Arizona Music and Entertainment Hall Of Fame.

-They toured the UK in 2009, and the UK and Europe in 2012.
-In July 2015, they started a 40th anniversary European tour, including dates in Germany, Sweden and the UK.
-Dates in the U.S. followed.

-In 2017, they toured Europe as support for Alice Cooper, also playing some solo warm-up gigs in the UK.

-On March 11.
-2019, they announced a spring USA tour to perform their The Completion Backward Principle album in its entirety.

-On April 17, 2022, Re Styles died at the age of 72.
+On April 17, 2022, Styles died at the age of 72.
 On December 16, 2022, Rick Anderson died at the age of 75.